nih-cfde/training-and-engagement/docs/CFDE-Internal-Training/cfdebot_website_editing.md

 Follow the general steps above, with the following additional steps:

-- Push your changes to the `preview` branch first to check the rendered website
+- Push your changes to the `preview` branch first to check the rendered website.
 - If the changes look as you expected, make a PR of your branch to `dev` and tag the admin team (@ACharbonneau and @marisalim), who will check the changes and approve.
 Approved changes will periodically be promoted to the `stable` branch to be rendered on the public website.

 ### B) **To edit documents that are in the sub-module repos**